pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 Rust automatically dereferences types when they're being passed as function arguments, returned from a function, or used as part of a method call.
 This is the reason why we can pass `&String` and `&Vec<T>` to functions expecting `&str` and `&[T]` because `String` impls `Deref<Target = str>` and `Vec<T>` impls `Deref<Target = [T]>`.

-`Deref` and `DerefMut` should only be impl'd for smart pointer types.
+`Deref` and `DerefMut` should only be implemented for smart pointer types.
 The most common way people attempt to misuse and abuse these traits is to try to shoehorn some kind of OOP-style data inheritance into Rust.
 This does not work.
 Rust is not OOP.
 Let's examine a few different situations where, how, and why it does not work.
 Let's start with this example:

 ```rust
 use std::ops::Deref;